When we look back on our lives, we often aren’t watching a perfect recording of what has happened to us.

 We all tell ourselves these stories whether we realize it or not.
 Some people try to take conscious control of these stories through cognitive therapy, where individuals work on finding new meaning in their past, present, and future.

-There’s a great book that just came out called Step Out of Your Story which teaches you step-by-step writing exercises you can do to reframe your stories and find new meaning and insight in them.
+There’s a great book that just came out called Step Out of Your Story: Writing Exercises to Reframe and Transform Your Life which teaches you step-by-step writing exercises you can do to reframe your stories and find new meaning and insight in them.

 It shares really interesting exercises in introspection, and provides a practical way for you to dive deeper into your story and begin taking conscious control over it.
 The book includes a healthy combination of both “cognitive therapy” and “writing therapy.”

 In fact, studies show that expressive writing by itself can be a great way to improve both your mental and physical health.
 This book just provides an awesome framework for you to do it.

 Write your story from a third person perspective

 The first major lesson in the book is that it helps to write about your story from a third person perspective.